Best Nursing Schools in Dallas, Texas

 Average Net Price: $14,246

-The University of Texas at Arlington has a multitude of nursing degrees for students to choose from.
-Whether you’re seeking your undergraduate education in nursing or looking to advance in your nursing career by gaining your graduate degree, the college of nursing offers nursing degrees for all stages.
-As an undergraduate student, you can earn your Bachelor of Science in Nursing or take your RN to BSN degree track both online and on campus.
+Whether you're seeking your undergraduate education in nursing or looking to advance in your nursing career by gaining your graduate degree, the college of nursing offers nursing degrees for all stages.
+As an undergraduate student you can earn your Bachelor of Science in Nursing or take your RN to BSN degree track both online and on campus.
 UTA offers 17 graduate nursing programs in specialties that will advance you into careers as a family nurse practitioner, neonatal nurse practitioner, pediatric primary care nurse, psychiatric/mental health nurse, and so much more.
 The University of Texas at Arlington also offers three doctoral degrees in nursing.
-With so many options to choose from it’s no wonder their College of Nursing has been ranked so highly and continues to keep a success rate that exceeds many other schools.
+With so many options to choose from it's no wonder their College of Nursing has been ranked so highly and continues to keep a success rate that exceeds many other schools.

 6. Southwestern Adventist University